 When it comes to categorizing investments, I tend to look at three basic categories: Guaranteed investments, non-guaranteed investments, and hybrid products.

 One of the most common and recognized guaranteed investment is the GIC or Guaranteed Investment Certificate.
 Essentially, guaranteed investments provide investments with two types of guarantee – a guarantee of capital and a guaranteed return.

-It’s no surprise that the most appealing characteristic of these guaranteed investments is the simple fact that you cannot lose money.
-Certainty, predictability and familiarity are all reasons why investors buy guaranteed investments.
+It’s no surprise that the most appealing characteristic of these guaranteed investments is a simple fact that you cannot lose money.
+Certainty, predictability, and familiarity are all reasons why investors buy guaranteed investments.